HIllya51/LunaTranslator/docs/en/index.md

   - title: Text-to-Speech
     details: Supports a wide range of online & offline text-to-speech engines.
     link: ./ttsengines
-  - title: Highly Configurable
+  - title: Speech Recognition
-    details: Offers extensive configuration options to tailor the translation experience to your needs.
+    details: On Windows 10 and Windows 11, you can use Windows Speech Recognition.
+    link: ./sr